netobserv/documents/blogs/lokiless/lokiless.md

 ./clickhouse server
 ```

-This will start a ClickHouse server that listens on `:9000` on your machine.
+This starts a ClickHouse server that listens on `:9000` on your machine.

 In another terminal, setup ktunnel: